ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 $$

-1. Estimate the probability that, given a patient who undergoes the treatment for $40 \ milliseconds $ and who is presented with a tumour sized$3.5\ cm$, the system eradicates the tumour.
+1. Estimate the probability that, given a patient who undergoes the treatment for $40 \ milliseconds$ and who is presented with a tumour sized $3.5\ cm$, the system eradicates the tumour.
 2. How many milliseconds the patient in part (a) would need to be radiated with to have exactly a $50\\%$  chance of eradicating the tumour?

 <details>